 The short answer is no. They can’t see red light.
 Instead, it appears grey to them.
 Deer don’t see the red, green, and orange parts of the color spectrum.
 This is due to the arrangement of the cones and rods in their eyes.

 There are many precautions a hunter should take if he or she wants a successful hunt.
 One of them is not startling your potential prey.
 If a lot of sounds are made, or erratic movements, prey might be alerted to potential and imminent danger.

 Another very important one is to not dazzle it with your flashlight.
 Yes, some inexperienced hunters or wildlife gamers make the mistake of startling their game with a flashlight.

 Deer are one of the most hunted animals.
 Not only that but also one of the most alert animals in the jungle.
 Deer have a wide range of sharp senses, beginning from their sharp night vision to a succinct sense of smell.
 Just a few uncalculated moves could make a deer suspect danger.
 Therefore, not many mistakes are allowed when hunting deer.

 Like we said earlier, the nature of the light one uses in a deer hunt could be the deciding factor.
 That means not any kind of light should be used in hunting deers.
 For instance, a white flashlight will startle the deer and that may be the end of your hunt.

 Wildlife gamers, hunters, and scientists who have an interest in going for deer do need to know the pieces of information we are going to provide about the perception of red light by deers.

-Tips for Hunting Coyotes with Red Light at Night
+Tips for Hunting Deers with Red Light at Night